 In the day I required three things photographically speaking, (one) A camera, (two) A lens, and (three) film.
 Those three combinations dictated my photographs for a particular shooting session.
-My right brain was needed in the process to make decisions for each photographic adventure - back then photography required more planning as far as film was concerned because I could not rotate a dial to increase my film speed once I loaded it - unless I tried to push processing afterward.
-Modern digital photography is much different in many aspects and the Fujifilm XT-2 brings a more tactile look and feel to your photography.
-The XT-2 camera centers on excellent ergonomics with inputs that many say represents a traditional film camera "look and feel" and I agree.
+My right brain was needed in the process to make decisions for each photographic adventure - back then, photography required more planning as far as film was concerned because I could not rotate a dial to increase my film speed once I loaded it - unless I tried to push processing afterward.
+Modern digital photography is much different in many aspects, and the Fujifilm XT-2 brings a more tactile look and feel to your photography.
+The XT-2 camera centers on excellent ergonomics with inputs that many say represents a traditional film camera's "look and feel," and I agree.

-As many know I spend most of my photographic time with my Nikon cameras and lens systems with some exception I do use lenses from 3rd party markets such as Tokina, Sigma, and Tamron -> all three make some fine glass.
+As many know, I spend most of my photographic time with my Nikon cameras and lens systems; with some exceptions, I do use lenses from 3rd party markets such as Tokina, Sigma, and Tamron -> all three make some fine glass.